trovster/laravel-webfinger/README.md

-# Create an webfinger in Laravel
+# Create a Webfinger in Laravel

-This creates a [webfinger](https://webfinger.net), a way to attach information to an email address, or other online resource.
+This creates a [webfinger](https://webfinger.net), a way to attach information to an email address, or an other online resource.
 Once installed you should see your JSON webfinger profile at `/.well-known/webfinger`.

 ## Installation